jskygithub/extreme-headless/README.md

 1. Click on an element
 1. Set a value on an input field (input, checkbox, selects)
 1. Wait for an element to appear on the page and specify a custom timeout
-1. Intercept XMLHTTPRequest open and send requests
+1. Be notified of XMLHTTPRequest open and send requests
+1. Intercept and respond to window.confirm
+1. Intercept window.alert

 In addition, scripts on the page will be run - even on a click event.
 For example,